KashpurovichYuri/kokkos-core-wiki/docs/source/ProgrammingGuide/Initialization.rst

 8. `Kokkos::Threads`
 9. `Kokkos::Serial`

 The highest execution space in the list that is enabled is Kokkos' default execution space, and the highest enabled host execution space is Kokkos' default host execution space.
-For example, if  `Kokkos::Cuda`, `Kokkos::OpenMP`, and `Kokkos::Serial` are enabled, then `Kokkos::Cuda` is the default execution space and `Kokkos::OpenMP` is the default host execution space.:sup:`1`  In cases where the highest enabled backend is a host parallel execution space the `DefaultExecutionSpace` and the `DefaultHostExecutionSpace` will be the same.
+For example, if  `Kokkos::Cuda`, `Kokkos::OpenMP`, and `Kokkos::Serial` are enabled, then `Kokkos::Cuda` is the default execution space and `Kokkos::OpenMP` is the default host execution space. :sup:`1`  In cases where the highest enabled backend is a host parallel execution space the `DefaultExecutionSpace` and the `DefaultHostExecutionSpace` will be the same.

 `Kokkos::initialize <../API/Initialize-and-Finalize.html#kokos-initialize>`_ parses the command line for flags prefixed with `--kokkos-`, and removes all recognized flags.
 Argument options are given with an equals (`=`) sign.
 If the same argument occurs more than once, the last one is used.
 For example, the arguments